 Dr. Jeff Luke

 Is diet soda better than regular soda?

 So many of my health conscious clients seek to reduce or get rid of soda in their lives.
 Often times they turn to diet soda, or diet drinks thinking this is just as good as water because there is no sugar.
-Unfortunately, the jury is out for diet drinks, and the survey says your chance of stroke and dementia is 2x higher if you drink between 1-6 diet drinks a week (or more), than people who do not (according to the journal Stroke).
+Unfortunately, the jury is out for diet drinks, and the survey says your chance of stroke and dementia is 2x higher if you drink between 1-6 diet drinks a week (according to the journal Stroke).
 There was no correlation for increased stroke or dementia for people who drank regular soda.

-Regular soda, however, is the main source of excess sugar in the American diet, which leads to a greater risk in cardiovascular disease.
-The more sugar, the more risk, according to a study by the American Heart Association Council on Epidemiology and Prevention in 2013, and as published in JAMA in April 2014.
+Regular soda, however, is the main source of excess sugar in the American diet.
+It leads to a greater risk in cardiovascular disease.
+The more sugar, the more risk.
+Check out the facts in a study by the American Heart Association Council on Epidemiology and Prevention in 2013, and as published in JAMA in April 2014.